rwieruch/blog_robinwieruch_content/blog/docker-compose/index.md

     command: npm start
 ```

-In a Docker Compose file you can define so called **services**.
+In a Docker Compose file you can define so-called **services**.
 Our first service will only start the application and expose it to a new port by re-mapping the origin port.
 Run the next commands on the command line to build the Docker service with the base image from the Dockerfile and to run the service eventually.

 ```text
 docker-compose build dev